 What is a credit limit?
 Can it positively or negatively affect my credit score?

-Your credit limit which is calculated by looking at:
+Your credit limit is calculated by looking at:

-• and how long you have been a customer.
+• How long you have been a customer with that provider

-As always, having a great credit score will improve your chances of increasing your credit limit, and Loqbox has more information on how to improve your credit score here.
+Having a great credit score can improve your chances of increasing your credit limit.
+We’ve got loads of information on building your credit here.

 What is a good credit limit in the UK?

-There’s no set definition of what a good credit limit looks like, but as a guide, your credit limit should be an amount that you could reasonably afford to pay back, as well as being enough money to help you out at the times when you need to use credit.
+There’s no set definition of what a good credit limit looks like, but as a guide, it should be an amount that you could reasonably afford to pay back, as well as being enough money to help you out at the times when you need to use credit.
 It’s all about balance.

-You may be wondering whether a higher credit limit helps your credit score though?
-Well, the quick answer is that when it comes to your credit score, there isn’t a magic number that is good or bad.
+Does a higher credit limit help your credit report though?
+When it comes to your credit score, there isn’t a magic number that is good or bad.
 It is about your individual circumstances.

-But spending up to the maximum of your credit card’s limit every month, whatever that limit is, won’t look great on your credit report.
+But spending up to the maximum of your card’s limit every month, whatever it might be, won’t look great on your credit report.

 This is because lenders want to see that you’re not too reliant on using credit.
 If they were to glance at your credit report, they may be concerned that you’re not managing your money well.